Konvt/pgbar/docs/QuickStart.md

 }
 ```

+No matter which rendering scheduling strategy is chosen, the specific rendering method on the terminal is determined by the third template parameter `pgbar::Region`.

+This parameter has two optional values: the default fixed-region rendering `pgbar::Region::Fixed`, and the relative location-based rendering `pgbar::Region::Flexible`.

-In asynchronous rendering mode, the timing and frequency of the progress bar rendering are uncontrollable.
-At this point, no other information should be written to the same output stream; otherwise, it will cause confusion in the terminal interface rendering.
+`pgbar::Region::Fixed` will save the current cursor position during the first rendering and always refresh the progress bar in this fixed area; at this point, all other contents on the same output stream will be refreshed and overwritten by the progress bar.

-Synchronous rendering, on the other hand, only executes the rendering function each time `tick()` is called, thus allowing information to be output to the same output stream while the progress bar is running.

-It is obvious that the asynchronous rendering strategy can greatly enhance the performance of the foreground thread.
-Therefore, by default, `pgbar` always adopts the asynchronous rendering strategy.
+`pgbar::Region::Flexible` will roll back and overwrite the content of the old progress bar based on the number of lines output from the last rendering; at this point, after writing information to the same output stream, if an appropriate number of line breaks are added, the additional written information can be retained.

+However, if the progress bar string is too long, using `pgbar::Region::Flexible` will cause terminal rendering exceptions.

-> Because the rendering structure of the progress bar is two lines: one line for the progress bar string and one blank line.
+> For any sole progress bar, its rendering structure occupies two lines: one line is the progress bar itself, and the other is an empty line.
 >
-> Therefore, when using the synchronous strategy, if additional information needs to be output, two extra line breaks must be inserted after the output.
+> Therefore, when using the layout `pgbar::Region::Flexible`, if additional information needs to be output, two extra line breaks must be inserted after the output.
 >
 > Otherwise, due to the progress bar occupying a two-line structure, subsequent rendering will incorrectly overwrite the existing output.
 >